 Start with the customer always!

-One of the most important customer centric behaviour is taking ownership of getting things done.
-There is nothing more frustrating for a customer than when told something will be fixed and it never happening.
+One of the most important customer-centric behaviour is taking ownership of getting things done.
+There is nothing more frustrating for a customer than when told something will be fixed and it never happens.
 Indeed, the ownership of resolving a customer’s issue does not rest with just the front line employees, it is the responsibility of each and every person in the organisation.

 When everybody takes ownership, an organisation delivers exceptional customer experience.

 Patience is a virtue, they say.
 It is one of the biggest assets when it comes to dealing with customers.
 In another post: Bye, Bye, Bye @Starbucks!!, Kushal writes about this particular incidence at a Starbucks where the store manager lost control and started screaming at a customer.
 This might be an extreme case, and clearly, there must be something wrong with the store manager.